Click or drag to resize

 DataApiGetLocationData Method

-Sends your request for data to the API servers, returning a non-null response containing data you requested, or throwing an appropriate subclass of DegreeDaysApiException if something goes wrong.
+Sends your request for data (for a specified location) to the API servers, returning a response containing data you requested, or throwing an appropriate subclass of DegreeDaysApiException if something goes wrong.

 Namespace: DegreeDays.Api.Data